Write a scroll-stopping opening line

 Here are a couple of examples I ran recently.

 First one is... self-explanatory.
-The second led into a post about the importance of having a brand voice.
+The second led in to a post about the importance of having a brand voice.

 "First rule of LinkedIn?
 We don’t talk about the first rule of LinkedIn.
 We wait for the self-appointed LinkedIn police to show up in the comments."